 1. Locate ‘Sangha’ in your WiFi listing.

 3. You will be presented with a red screen which lists your access options.

 Thank you for using the Lotus Garden WiFi System!
-Questions or concern may be directed to the registration office.
+Questions or concern may be directed to the main office.

 Visiting the construction site unsupervised is NOT permitted.
 We do not wish for you to sustain injuries or get under foot of the workers.